dani/vroom/README.md

 * Chairman features (mute/pause/kick other)
 * Internationalization (english and french for now)
 * Works with Mozilla Firefox, Google Chrome and Opera
-* Works on Windows, Linux, Android (probaly MAC OSX too)
+* Works on Windows, Linux, Android (probably MAC OSX too)
 * Fully opensource

 You can try our demo instance here: https://vroom.im